pelican-eggs/games-standalone/path_of_titans/README.md

 If you are experienced the I could reccomend using this documentation website on the github [DOCS](https://github.com/Alderon-Games/pot-community-servers/wiki)

+Get the AUTH token at https://alderongames.com/oauth/hosting-token. p.s.
+YOU NEED TO OWN the game

 ## Server Ports

 Ports required to run the server in a table format.